5 Tips to Lower TPO Antibodies to Help Reduce Your Symptoms

 - Yeast Overgrowth

-Not only that but having SIBO can increase your risk of developing autoimmune disease and can potentiate inflammation if its already present.
+Not only that but having SIBO can increase your risk of developing autoimmune disease and can potentiate inflammation if it's already present (11).

 Now let me ask you this: